Back

 Voice recognition, speech recognition, or speech-to-text (STT) technology transcribes your spoken words into text item responses in the digital exam.
 If approved for this technology or for a writer/scribe, you may use STT technology for digital exams.

-The College Board has tested and currently supports the leading speech-to-text/dictation applications, including:
+College Board has tested and currently supports the leading STT/dictation applications, including:

 • Dragon NaturallySpeaking (with custom commands)